nilsherzig/website/README.md

 # personal website

-using svelte as frontend and axum as backend
+using svelte as frontend and axum as backeo

+## this is overkill for a personal website

+yes it is